vorakl/vbl/src.docs/content/pages/info.rst

     main "$@"

-Download a library by curl and check an integrity by sha256sum
+Download a library by curl and check an integrity by s ha256sum
 --------------------------------------------------------------

 This snippet uses two external commands (``curl`` and ``sha256sum``) to download a library (a version can be also specified), checks its sha256 hash and keeps everything in memory, without saving files on a disk.
 If everything is fine, then the library is included.
 Otherwise, the script exits with an error message.
 To simplify things, it's represented as a separate function ``import_lib``: